sofiahanim/skinlesionclassificationDermAI/README.md

 # DermAI Skin Lesion Classification

 ## Project Overview
-DermAI is a Flask-based application designed to classify skin lesions using ML models that supports two model options which are
+DermAI is a Flask-based application designed to classify skin lesions using ML models that supports two model options which are:
-**CNN**: which classifies images using CNN
+- **CNN** : which classifies images using CNN
-**CNN + Metadata**: is enhanced classification with metadata like age, sex and anatomical site
+- **CNN + Metadata** : is enhanced classification with metadata like age, sex and anatomical site

 ---